discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 6. Swap to <Skill name="Earth Attunement"/> and cast <Skill name="Rocky Loop"/>, followed by <Skill name="Ground Pound"/> and <Skill name="Whirling Stones"/>.
 7. Use <Skill name="Stonestrike"/> until <Skill name="Relentless Fire"/> has around 7-9 seconds cooldown left.
 8. Swap back to <Skill name="Air Attunement"/> and cast <Skill name="Hurricane of Pain"/>, followed by <Skill name="Grand Finale"/>.
 Cast <Skill id="62940"/> once you have enough energy.
 Use <Skill name="Shock Blast"/> when it is back.
-6. Repeat from step 2 (skipping the <Skill id="62940"/> as you already casted it in step 8).
+6. Repeat from step 2 (skipping the <Skill id="62940"/> as you already cast it in step 8).

 You can focus on only using Hammer 2 in each attunement first if you struggle to press everything at once.

 **Note:** Not all skills will always be off-cooldown in this rotation.
 It is usually worth waiting for the following skills (as all their cooldowns should be the same as <Skill name="Relentless Fire"/> meaning you will not delay your rotation):

 - <Skill name="Molten End"/> (only when running Fire trait line)
 - <Skill name="Crashing Font"/>
 - <Skill name="Shock Blast"/>